Update Philosophy

 Pin dependency versions and bump them intentionally with a short review of release notes.

-Keep a simple upgrade runbook, for example:
+Keep a simple upgrade runbook:

 Pull latest changes from your main branch or upstream.